akka/akka-grpc/docs/src/main/paradox/client/details.md

 When the connection breaks, the client will try reconnecting to the server automatically.
 On each reconnection attempt, If a connection the `ServiceDiscovery` will be used and a new host may be found.

-When using client-side [load balancing](details#load-balancing) the reconnection loop will run indefinitely.
+When using client-side @ref[load balancing](details.md#load-balancing) the reconnection loop will run indefinitely.

 When using a direct client (not load balanced) when the connection breaks you can set up a maximum number of reconnection attempts.
 If that limit is reached, the client will shutdown.
 The default number of attempts to